 The JFS Migrant Family Shelter provides a wide variety of services to asylum-seeking families, including legal counsel, medical screenings, hot meals, travel assistance, and new clothes.
-We serve approximately 200 migrants every day, most of whom are women with young children.
+We welcome new migrants every day, most of whom are women with young children.
 The average length of time spent at the shelter is 12 to 48 hours.
 After addressing a family’s urgent needs, staff provide transportation assistance to ensure asylum-seekers can safely reunite with loved ones in cities across the U.S. More than 95% of families at the shelter leave San Diego for other destinations as they continue through the legal process.

 To view news stories related to the JFS Migrant Family Shelter and the SDRRN, please visit our Newsroom.